-Straight White Guy Listening is a five part mini-documentary and podcast series that follows a straight white man as he listens to people from different walks of life.
+straight white guy listening is a mini-documentary and podcast series that follows Graham, a straight white man, as he listens to people from different walks of life.

 Shortly after the tumultuous 2016 US Presidential Election, Graham High (SWGL host/producer) attended a community event calling for unity and healing.
 The town hall-style meeting was attended by people of color and members of the LGBTQ and disabled communities.
 And yet just a small group of white men hijacked the conversation, talking only to one another, and sometimes even over one another.

 Eventually one of these men stood up defiantly and announced his exit, saying he was sick of meetings with all talk and no action.

 That night, Graham told his friend and producing partner, Rebecca Breithaupt (SWGL producer), what he had witnessed.
 Rebecca was less than surprised that men would unknowingly take up all the conversational space in the room.
 At first, the two joked that they should create a show where white men would simply listen.
 The more the two discussed it, the more they realized it wasn’t such a bad idea after all.
 Thus, straight white guy listening was born.